p0syd0n/Encryption/README.md

 # Encryption
-This is ransomware.

-Do not use it for bad stuff.

-This ransomeware is totally for educational purpuses.

-I totally dont expect anybody to use it maliciously.

-I am not responsible for anything anybody does with my software.

-most importantly, have fun educting yourself and your victims.
+This is ransomware, purely educational and I do not expect it to work well enough to actuall be used.

+It works by going through a directory, and adding each file's path to a list.
+It then goes through the list and encrypts each file.
+THe reason it doesn;t encrypt them right away is because I wanted a way to compare the amount of files that could be foun compared to the amount of files encrypted.

 The encoder1 file uses PyAES encryption.

-encryptor v2.2 uses fernet, you will need to find a way to install Fernet on your victims machine:
+encryptor v2.2 uses fernet:
 ```
 pip install cryptography
 ```
 The key used in the encrypt and decrypt files is the same every time, you can change them if you want.
-The setup.py file generates both files in the specified diectory, with the same password, and then runs the encryption file.
+The setup.py file generates both files in the specified diectory, with the same key,(new every time you run setup.py) and then runs the encryption file.